-- System that measures pay by the quantity or quality of production
+- A system that measures pay by the quantity or quality of production

-- Differential based on a factor other than sex
+- A differential based on a factor other than sex

 A pay equity audit that compares the rate of pay for men and women based on position and grade can help you eliminate pay gaps.
 During an audit, analyze pay data to determine whether employees with similar backgrounds performing similar work are being paid similar wages.

 Pay disparities – that is, statistically relevant differences in pay that are unlikely to have occurred by chance – often are not the result of intentional discrimination, but rather of weaknesses in employer practices.
 Auditing compensation data can reveal these flaws and give you the information you need to make improvements.

 Identify the factors that influence your pay rates, such as date of hire, years of experience, education, and location.

 Pull human resources data, including gender, job title, salary grade, performance information, and other variables relevant to employee pay.
 The more factors you can include, the more robust and helpful the results will be.

 Create a spreadsheet, leverage pay equity software, or use another means to compare the data points you’ve gathered.

 Perform statistical analysis of male versus female employees to compare the rate of pay for men and women in similar positions.
 Make sure to group together employees who perform like duties, even if their titles or positions vary.